yingtu35/Lets-Chat/README.md

 2. Google sign in feature
 3. Websocket connection in the chat room
 4. Search the room name you want to join with a search bar

+Some features to be implemented in the future:
-5. private room with password (to be implemented)
+1. private room with password